 Santa fe Grande

-This variety is as versatile as it is good looking, and cooks with a creative flare will certainly find a place for it in their kitchens.
+Santa Fe Grande is as versatile as it is good looking, and cooks with a creative flare will certainly find a place for it in their kitchens.
 Put a few of the yellow fruit in a pico de gallo salsa along with some green jalapeños for a quirky mix of colours.
-Or, scramble the chopped chillies with eggs, courgettes and garlic, stir in a bit of fish sauce and sugar, and top with coriander leaves for a real flavour packed breakfast.
+Or, scramble the chopped chillies with eggs, courgettes and garlic, stir in a bit of fish sauce and sugar, and top with coriander leaves for a real, flavour- packed breakfast.
 Likewise, slice them in half lengthwise and use the halves for dipping into guacamole and salsas.